Eswatini: Languages

-SiSwati (also known as Swati, Swazi or Siswati) is a Bantu language of the Nguni Group, spoken in Eswatini and South Africa.
+SiSwati (also known as Swati, Swazi or Siswati) is a Bantu language of the Nguni group, spoken in Eswatini and South Africa.
 It has 2.5 million speakers and is taught in schools.
 It is an official language of Eswatini, along with English, and one of the official languages of South Africa.
 English is the medium of communication in schools, conducting business, and the press.
 About 76,000 people in the country speak Zulu.
 Tsonga, which is spoken by many people throughout the region is spoken by about 19,000 people in Eswatini.
 Afrikaans is also spoken by some residents of Afrikaner descent.
 Portuguese has been introduced as a third language in the schools because of the large community of Portuguese speakers from Mozambique or Northern and Central Portugal.

 Religion

 Eighty-three percent of the total population adheres to Christianity in Eswatini.
-Anglican, Protestant and indigenous African churches, including African Zionist (40%), constitute the majority of Christians, followed by Roman Catholicism at 6% of the population.
-On 18 July 2012, Ellinah Wamukoya, was elected Anglican Bishop of Swaziland, becoming the first woman to be a bishop in Africa and serving in that position until her death in 2021.
+Anglican, Protestant and indigenous African churches, including African Zionist (40%), constitute the majority of Christians, followed by Catholicism at 6% of the population.
+On 18 July 2012, Ellinah Wamukoya was elected Anglican Bishop of Swaziland, becoming the first woman to be a bishop in Africa and serving in that position until her death in 2021.
 Fifteen percent of the population follows traditional religions; other non-Christian religions practised in the country include Islam (2%), the Baháʼí Faith (0.5%), and Hinduism (0.2%).
 There were 14 Jewish families in 2013.

 The Kingdom of Eswatini does not recognise non-civil marriages such as Islamic-rite marriage contracts.

 Health

 As of 2019, Eswatini has the highest prevalence of HIV among people aged 15 to 49 in the world (27.1%).

+Eswatini scores 15.7 in global hunger index 2024, with 74th rank.